gaow/pfar/vignettes/pfar_model.md

 We use the definition of $E_{ Z, \lambda | D, \theta^{(m)}} \left [ L^2_{nk} \right ]$
 and $E_{ Z, \lambda | D, \theta^{(m)}} \left [ L_{nk}L_{nl} \right ]$
-from above to solve this linear solver.
+from above to solve this linear system.